- Degree Works

 Currently enrolled students

-- View the directions below for tips using GoldLink, determining your first available registration time, and to determine if you have
+- View the directions below for tips using GoldLink, determining your first available registration time, and to determine if you have any registration holds.

 - Interactive Course Search is available on GoldLink.